 Go and announce to them that the Kingdom of Heaven is at hand.
 Heal the sick, raise the dead, cure those with leprosy, and cast out demons.
 Give as freely as you have received!

 7. DISCIPLING THE NEXT GENERATION

 It has been said that the church is only one generation from extinction.
 Though we don’t share this statement’s pessimism, we do get its point.
 We must pass the baton of faith to the next generation so that they can run their leg of the race.
 Therefore, we commit ourselves to invest in the next generation of children, youth, new believers, leaders and churches.
-One of our greatest Kingdom successes today may just be preparing others to advance God’s Kingdom tomorrow.
+One of our greatest Kingdom successes today may be preparing others to advance God’s Kingdom tomorrow.
 Our best fruit may grow on someone else’s tree.
 Our goal is to make disciples who make disciples, develop leaders who develop leaders and plant churches that plant churches.

 Our children will also serve him.
 Future generations will hear about the wonders of the Lord.
 His righteous acts will be told to those not yet born.
 They will hear about everything he has done.

 I remember your genuine faith, for you share the faith that first filled your grandmother Lois and your mother, Eunice.
 And I know that same faith continues strong in you.

 2 Timothy 2:2